Link Budget Analysis for Reconfigurable Smart Surfaces in Aerial Platforms: Results and Discussion

-Using the 3GPP models under scattering reflection paradigm (Table \ref{Tab1}) with the characteristics of aerial platforms (Table \ref{tab:platforms_chr}) and same assumptions as in Fig. \ref{fig:3GPP_PR_50_dry}, we depict in Fig. \ref{fig:prob_pr} the cdf of the received power at user terminals with 0 dB gain, and assisted by RSS mounted on different aerial platforms in various environments.
-For any aerial platform, as the receiver's sensitivity degrades, i.e., $x$ increases, the outage probability increases.
-This performance degradation is more significant in highly urbanized environments due to higher shadowing loss.
-Nevertheless, the outage performance gap between rural and urban is more noticeable for HAPS-RSS assisted communications than UAV-RSS assisted ones.
+Using the 3GPP models for the scattering reflection paradigm (Table \ref{Tab1}) with the characteristics of aerial platforms (Table \ref{tab:platforms_chr}) and same assumptions as in Fig. \ref{fig:3GPP_PR_50_dry}, we depict in Fig. \ref{fig:prob_pr} the cdf of the received power at user terminals with 0 dB gain, and assisted by RSS mounted on different aerial platforms in various environments.
+For any aerial platform, as the receiver's sensitivity degrades (i.e., $x$ becomes larger), the outage probability increases.
+This performance degradation is more significant in denser urban environments due to higher shadowing loss.
+Nevertheless, the outage performance gap between rural and urban environments is more noticeable for a HAPS-assisted communication than for a UAV-assisted one.

 The outage probability performance depends on the coverage area of the aerial platform.
 To analyze the impact of the coverage area, we illustrate in Fig. \ref{fig:prob_outage_R} the outage performance as a function of the coverage radius.
-For these simulations, we assume a receiver power sensitivity $P_{r}^{\rm th} = -115$ dBm.
-From Fig. \ref{fig:prob_outage_R}, an outage probability lower than $10 \%$ requires a coverage radius below 0.5 km for a terrestrial RSS and below 1 km for a UAV-RSS, respectively, whereas a HAPS-RSS can support an area between 40 km and 80 km in radius ($\approx$ 80 times larger than for a terrestrial RSS).
-This demonstrates the high potential of deploying RSS on HAPS compared to the other alternatives.
+For these simulations, we assume a receiver power sensitivity of $P_{r}^{\rm th} = -115$ dBm.
+From Fig. \ref{fig:prob_outage_R}, an outage probability lower than $10 \%$ requires a coverage radius below 0.5 km for a terrestrial RSS and below 1 km for a UAV-assisted communication, respectively, whereas a HAPS-assisted communication can support an area of between 40 km and 80 km in radius ($\approx$ 80 times larger than for a terrestrial RSS).
+This demonstrates the high potential of deploying RSS on HAPS compared to the alternatives.

 }